Straight Time: Release

+Home media

+Warner Bros.
+Home Entertainment issued the film on DVD on June 4, 2007.
+The Warner Archive Collection issued the film on Blu-ray on September 21, 2021.

+Reception

+Box office

+Straight Time earned $9,900,000 at the United States box office, but was a flop for Warner Bros. as it failed to earn a significant profit for the studio.

 Critical response

 Vincent Canby of The New York Times praised Straight Time as "a leanly constructed, vividly staged film" that "makes no attempt to explain Max.
 It simply says that this is the way he is.
 It requires us to fill in the gaps, and it's the measure of the film that we want to."
 He also praised the performances, particularly those of Hoffman and Russell.

-Gene Siskel of the Chicago Tribune gave the film four stars out of four and called it "a superior thriller, a riveting portrait of an ex-con," adding, "Most criminals in American movies are drooling, trigger-happy psychotics.
+Gene Siskel of the Chicago Tribune gave the film four stars out of four, and called it "a superior thriller, a riveting portrait of an ex-con", adding, "Most criminals in American movies are drooling, trigger-happy psychotics.
 In 'Straight Time,' the criminals are people, and, somehow, that's more disturbing ...
 Credit ultimately must go to Hoffman, who continues to avoid playing the million-dollar cardboard roles that so many of his peers are drawn to."
-At the end of the year he named it the best film of 1978.
+At the end of the year, he named it the best film of 1978.

 David Ansen of Newsweek wrote, "Though made up of familiar elements - an ex-con, bank robberies, lovers on the run - it is an unusual movie out of today's Hollywood and a very fine one.
 Small in scale, grittily realistic, charged with a fierce intelligence about how people live on the other side of the law, the film makes few concessions to an audience's expectations, but it has an edgy, lingering intensity."

-Charles Champlin of the Los Angeles Times called it "riveting to watch from start to finish," adding, "Hoffman's Max has less dimension than some of his earlier characterizations.
+Charles Champlin of the Los Angeles Times called it "riveting to watch from start to finish", adding, "Hoffman's Max has less dimension than some of his earlier characterizations.
 You wish his fight [to go straight] had gone on a little longer.
 But his cool, hard disillusion, his unsentimental realism and his fatalistic attitude toward a life that never got going makes its own impact."

 Arthur D. Murphy of Variety panned the film as "most unlikable" because Hoffman "cannot overcome the essentially distasteful and increasingly unsympathetic elements in the character.
 Ulu Grosbard's sluggish direction doesn't help."

-Gary Arnold of The Washington Post wrote that there were "authentic, gripping moments in the film" but "in some unavoidable way [Hoffman] just doesn't look threatening and ruthless.
+Gary Arnold of The Washington Post wrote that there were "authentic, gripping moments in the film", but "in some unavoidable way [Hoffman] just doesn't look threatening and ruthless.
 You're tempted to console him rather than run from him.
 The cunning and aggression that one might accept immediately if actors like Robert De Niro or Harvey Keitel were cast as Max are only theoretically apparent in Hoffman."

-The film has a score of 82% on Rotten Tomatoes based on 11 reviews.

-In 2003, The New York Times placed the film on its Best 1000 Movies Ever list.
+In 2003, The New York Times placed the film on its The Best 1,000 Movies Ever Made list.